Sliver (song): Release

 The "Sliver" single was first released on 7-inch vinyl in the US in 1990 by Sub Pop.
 The initial run of 3,000 copies was pressed on black, marbled blue, or clear pink vinyl.
 It was released on CD single, 7-inch vinyl and 12-inch vinyl in the UK in 1991 on the Tupelo record label, and peaked at number 90 on the UK Singles Chart.
 Noted music photographer Charles Peterson provided black and white photography.
 The single charted at number 23 in Ireland in 1992, due to the success of the band's second album, Nevermind, released in September 1991.

 Following its re-release on Incesticide in December 1992, the song was sent to radio and reached number 19 on the US Modern Rock Tracks chart in early 1993.
 The "Sliver" single re-charted at number 77 on the UK Singles Chart in December 1992, due to the release of Incesticide.

 The Incesticide and CD single versions omitted a phone conversation between a hungover Novoselic and Sub Pop co-founder Jonathan Poneman that appears at the end of the song in the vinyl single.
 The exchange, which ended with a confused-sounding Novoselic advising Poneman to call back later that day, was accidentally recorded on Novoselic's answering machine.

 The single was re-released on silver 7-inch vinyl on 26 March 2021 by Jackpot Records and it is limited to 1,000 copies.

+Posthumous success

+In August 2024, the "Sliver" single entered the UK Official Vinyl Singles chart at number 39 and the UK Official Physical Singles chart at number 53, marking the band's first appearance on either chart.
+In March 2025, it made its second appearance on the latter chart, reentering at number 98.